 When you’re ready to head offshore, St. Petersburg’s barrier islands offer miles of gorgeous white sand beaches where you can catch fabulous sunsets.

-When is the best time to stay in a vacation rental in St Petersburg?
+The best time to stay in a vacation rental in St Petersburg

 From October through March, you’ll find quite warm temperatures, little rainfall, and plenty of sun.
 Summer is a popular time for booking vacation rentals in St. Petersburg as Florida sunshine draws people to the beach, but prepare yourself for Florida’s famous humidity, which makes the heat index rise.
 Hurricanes are common in August and September, so keep an eye on the weather and be sure to prepare for plenty of rain from nearby tropical storms.
 Winters are mild and pleasant, but you may still want to bring some layers for the occasional cold night.
 The area’s biggest event is the annual seafood festival at St. John’s Pass in January, which has been going strong for more than 40 years.

 Comprising five interconnected islands known as keys, and offering over 1,000 acres to explore, Fort De Soto Park is abundant with wildlife, mangroves, and wetlands, and plays an important role in protecting and preserving the region’s natural environment.
 Fishing is permitted in designated areas, and there are plenty of places to swim, as well as campgrounds and boat rentals.
 This is an especially great pick for birders as 328 species of birds have been found inside the park boundary.

 This beautiful botanical paradise offers a tranquil escape from the city.
 This 100-year-old garden is home to more than 50,000 tropical plants and flowers, some of which are the oldest plants in the entire country.
 The garden’s winding paths, hidden groves, and waterfalls frame tropical plants from around the world.
 If you’d like, you can book guided tours or attend one of the special horticultural programs they host throughout the year.